-The value of the liabilities at the last formal valuation were £2,679m.
-This resulted in a £176m deficit.
+The value of the liabilities at the last formal valuation were $\pm 2,679m$.
+This resulted in a $\pm 176m$ deficit.

-The estimated liability is subject to significant variances based on changes to the underlying assumptions which are agreed with the actuary and have been summarised in Note 19 (disclosure only).
+to the underlying assumptions which are agreed with the actuary and have been summarised in Note 19 (disclosure only).